ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/51-example-analyses.md

 ## Examples of algorithm analysis {#analysis-1:examples}

 ::: TODO
-- Prio 2: add some "real" examples, i.e., more complex ones
+- Prio 2: add some "real" examples, that is, more complex ones
 :::

 Here are some examples of how to analyse the big-$O$ complexity of algorithms.